brendenlake/meta_seq2seq/README.md

 # Meta sequence-to-sequence learning

 This repository is currently a placeholder for meta seq2seq learning code, written in PyTorch.
-The code is coming soon.
+The official open source implementation will be available soon.
+In the meantime, you can email me if you would like to try the code brenden@nyu.edu

 ### NeurIPS2019 Poster